sessamekesh/wasm-ecs-game-profile/README.md

 # wasm-ecs-game-profile
 Demo - excerpt of a bullet-heaven game with profiling to compare WebAssembly and native builds of a game.

+Live demo (of the WIP version of this repo) - [https://indigocode.dev/demos/wasm-ecs-game-profile](https://indigocode.dev/demos/wasm-ecs-game-profile)

 ## UNDER CONSTRUCTION

 I wasn't originally planning to make this repo public this soon, but the half-complete version has enough